dotnet-foundation/content/.github/ISSUE_TEMPLATE/content-amplification-request.md

 ---

 **Please describe the content.**
-A clear and concise description of what the content is and why it's important.
+A clear and concise description of what the content is and why it's important to the .NET open source community.
 Ex.
-The .NET Foundation should amplify this content because [...]
+The .NET Foundation should amplify this content because it provides news about a .NET Foundation new project release [...]

 **URL of the content**
 Link to the article, blog, video, social post, presentation, etc.